Bad Immigrant

 — Audience quote

 Jennifer Irons is fundraising to support displaced people living on the South Coast by building community through roller skating.
-People who arrive in this country often face a hostile environment, far from home, placed in hotels without any community.

 Creative team